khoih-prog/ESP_MultiResetDetector/README.md

 ### Contributions and thanks

 1. Thanks to [kbssa](https://github.com/kbssa) for request enhancement in [Issue 9: Not an issue, but a question](https://github.com/khoih-prog/ESP_DoubleResetDetector/issues/9), leading to this new [ESP_MultiResetDetector Library](https://github.com/khoih-prog/ESP_MultiResetDetector)
-2. Thanks to [Tochi Moreno](https://github.com/tochimoreno) for enhancement request in [DRD is waiting for a double reset? #14](https://github.com/khoih-prog/ESP_DoubleResetDetector/discussions/14) leading to v1.3.1 to add `waitingForMRD()` function to signal in MRD wating period
+2. Thanks to [Tochi Moreno](https://github.com/tochimoreno) for enhancement request in [DRD is waiting for a double reset? #14](https://github.com/khoih-prog/ESP_DoubleResetDetector/discussions/14) leading to v1.3.1 to add `waitingForMRD()` function to signal in MRD waiting period

 <table>
   <tr>